Vanilla - Beans - Extract - Paste - Essence

 This process is long and laborious during which the beans are first blanched in hot water, and then an alternate drying and sweating process is followed over a period of 2-6 months.

 During the day they are dried in the sun while at night they are covered in blankets to make them sweat.
-As a result the beans turn a very dark brown color causing the development of frost or a white substance on the outside of the beans.
+As a result, the beans turn a very dark brown colour causing the development of frost or a white substance on the outside of the beans.
 This is vanillin, the compound responsible for the vanilla flavour and aroma.

 Once the vanilla pods are cured they are graded by quality depending on their length, appearance and moisture content.
-The top quality pods are whole, very dark in color have a oily lustre and are blemish free with a high moisture content.
+The top quality pods are whole, very dark in colour have an oily lustre and are blemish free with high moisture content.

 Vanilla is available as pods, extract, powder, vanilla sugar, and as essence.